Self-Hosted

 API Routing

-LiteLLM-based API Routing
+LiteLLM-based API routing

 Centralize LLM API traffic from enterprise apps and local agents with user virtual API keys, guardrails, spend observability and budgets enforcement.